cdbartholomew/pulsar/site2/docs/deploy-aws.md

 ## Setup Disks

-Before you run the Pulsar playbook, you want to mount the disks to the correct directories on those bookie nodes.
+Before you run the main Pulsar playbook, you need to mount the disks to the correct directories on the BookKeeper nodes.
-Since different type of machines would have different disk layout, if you change the `instance_types` in your terraform config, you need to update the task defined in `setup-disk.yaml` file.
+Since different type of machines have different disk layouts, if you change the `instance_types` in your Terraform config, you need to update the task defined in `setup-disk.yaml` file.

 To setup disks on bookie nodes, use this command: